 - Endangering the welfare of a minor (if child abuse was involved)

-- Class A felonies and Class B felonies if the crime is a ‘person’ crime
+- Class A felonies and Class B felonies if firearms were involved or the crimes were against a person (exceptions apply: see below)

 Why Can’t You Expunge a DUII?

 You may be able to have your DUII arrest set aside if you were arrested for DUII but never convicted.
-This may be the result of charges being dismissed (not pursuant to a successfully completed diversion), you being acquitted or the case being never filed.
+This may be the result of charges being dismissed, you being acquitted or the case being never filed.
 A Hillsboro, Oregon expungement lawyer will explain how to proceed in this type of case.

 Can My Record Ever Be Reopened?